kaltura/kaltura-player-js/docs/request-response-manipulation.md

 Each request object contains the followings:

 `url: string` - The request URL.
 `body: string || ArrayBuffer` - The request body, the type depends on the request type.
 `headers: Object` - A mapping of headers of the request. e.g.: {'HEADER': 'VALUE'}.
 `withCredentials: boolean` - Make requests with credentials.
 This will allow cookies in cross-site requests.

 ## Response Params

 Each response object contains the followings:

 `url: string` - The URI which was loaded.
 `originalUrl: string` - The original URI before any redirects.
 `data: ArrayBuffer` - The body of the response.
 `headers: Object` - A mapping of headers of the response. e.g.: {'HEADER': 'VALUE'}.

 ##

 > The request/response filter can run both **synchronously** by returning void and **asynchronously** by returning a promise.
 > More details about filters can be found in the [player documentation](https://github.com/kaltura/playkit-js/blob/master/docs/configuration.md#confignetwork).

+## Known limitations

+Browser that do not support MSE and EME are only capable of defining a request filter and tamper with the URL.

 ## Examples